kythyria/larus/doc/classes.md

         NodeAddress target;
         string childId; //For mergeInsert

-        //For move and delete
-        NodeAddress endAddress; //optional: endAddress=target if not specified.
+        int position;
+        int length; // Move/delete only
-        NodeAddress destination; //move only
+        NodeAddress destination; //Move only
+        int destPosition; //Move only

         //For setAttribute and delAttribute
         QName attributeName;